Meadosc/pkgDB/README.md

 **Utilites to fetch licenses and package metadata for Debian based OSes**

-I built this tool over a weekend sometime back, because it was difficult to figure out the license information of all packages in Ubuntu in a clean form, and I wanted to experiment with few things, hope it is useful you, kindly raise a PR on improvements needed.
+I built this tool over a weekend sometime back, because it was difficult to figure out the license information of all packages in Ubuntu in a clean form, and I wanted to experiment with few things.
+Hope it is useful you, kindly raise a PR or an issue on improvements needed.

 pkgDB is a standalone tool that: